samuelprince77/sync-analytics-to-notion/ReadMe.md

 # Sync analytics to notion
-This is a gradle plugin that registers tasks that allow you to seamlessly sync all your in app analytics events to a database in notion where these events can be viewed in a human friendly way.
+This is a gradle plugin that registers a task that allows you to seamlessly sync all your analytics events to a database in notion where these events can be viewed in a human friendly way.

-This plugin aims to be both easy to use and flexible so it provides a default kotlin code parser while also giving you the ability to pass your own parser.
+This plugin aims to be both easy to use and flexible so it provides a default android kotlin code parser while also giving you the ability to pass your own kotlin code parser.

-To be able to use this plugin, you first need to create a notion [integration](#https://www.notion.so/integrations) and add it to the notion database that you would like to save the events to.
+To be able to use this plugin, you first need to create a notion [integration](https://www.notion.so/integrations) and add it to the notion database that you would like to save the events to.

 ## Usage